Adrian Ramsay

-Adrian Philip Ramsay (born 1981) is a British politician and co-leader of the Green Party of England and Wales alongside Carla Denyer.
+Adrian Philip Ramsay (born 1981) is a British politician who has served as the Member of Parliament for Waveney Valley since 2024.
+He was a co-leader of the Green Party of England and Wales from 1 October 2021 to 2 September 2025.
 He was previously the deputy leader of the Green Party of England and Wales from 2008 to 2012.
 He served as a Norwich City Councillor from 2003 to 2011.

-He worked as chief executive of the Centre for Alternative Technology from 2014 to 2019 and from 2019 has been CEO of MCS Charitable Foundation.
+He worked as chief executive of the Centre for Alternative Technology from 2014 to 2019 and from 2019 to 2024 was CEO of MCS Charitable Foundation.

+Ramsay was the successful Green parliamentary candidate for Waveney Valley at the 2024 general election and became the first Green MP for a seat in the East of England.
+This marked the first time that both Green Party co-leaders were elected to Parliament, and he also became the first ever male MP for a Green party in the United Kingdom.

+In 2025, Adrian Ramsay stood for re-election as the Co-leader of the Green Party along with Ellie Chowns, but they lost to Zack Polanski.

 Early life and education

 Ramsay was born and brought up in Norwich.
-He studied as an undergraduate at the University of East Anglia (UEA), where he gained a first class honours degree in politics.
-He went on to study for a master's degree.
+He was educated at City of Norwich School, graduated from the University of East Anglia with a first class degree in politics, and went on to study for a master's degree.

-Early political career (2003–2012)
+Early political career

-Norwich

-Ramsay was first elected to Norwich City Council representing Henderson Ward in May 2003, representing the Green Party.
+Ramsay joined the Green Party at the age of 16.
+He was first elected to Norwich City Council representing Henderson Ward in May 2003, representing the Green Party.
 Aged 21, he was one of the youngest councillors in the UK.
 Later that year, he spoke at a demonstration against tuition fees in the United Kingdom.
 Ramsay was re-elected in June 2004 for Nelson Ward.
-Ramsay stood as parliamentary candidate in the Norwich South constituency in the 2005 general election.
-He came fourth, with 7.4% of the vote (3,101 votes).

 In a BBC article from May 2006, Ramsay was described as "pursuing a full-time career through his council work on a £9,500 annual allowance".
 In 2007, he was elected for a third time.
 In 2010, he was serving as the leader of the opposition to the Labour council.
 At the 2011 local elections, he did not seek re-election to Norwich City Council.

-Ramsay stood for Norwich South again in the 2010 general election.
-The party's leader Caroline Lucas cited him as one of the Green candidates with the greatest chance of winning.
+Ramsay stood as parliamentary candidate in the Norwich South constituency in the 2005 general election.
+He came fourth, with 7.4% of the vote (3,101 votes).
+He stood for Norwich South again in the 2010 general election; the party's leader, Caroline Lucas, cited him as one of the Green candidates with the greatest chance of winning.
 Ramsay came in fourth place with 14.9% of the vote (7,095 votes).
 He co-organised Lucas's campaign in Brighton Pavilion which saw her elected as the UK's first Green Member of Parliament (MP).